yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Comparison: TACK {#tack}

-Compared with HPKP, TACK {{I-D.perrin-tls-tack}} is a lot more similar to the current draft.
+Compared with HPKP, TACK {{I-D.perrin-tls-tack}} is a lot more similar to the current document.
 It can even be argued that this document is a symmetric-cryptography variant of TACK.
 That said, there are still a few significant differences: